Top 10 American Franchises that Failed Internationally

 Dunkin' Donuts - India

-Dunkin' Donuts entered the Indian market in 2012, offering its range of coffee and donuts.
-The company struggled to cater to local tastes, and its products were considered too sweet and expensive.
-By 2018, Dunkin' Donuts closed most of its Indian stores, retaining only a few locations.
+Dunkin' Donuts entered the Indian market in 2012 with its range of coffee and donuts.
+The company struggled to appeal to local tastes, and many customers found its products too sweet and expensive.
+By 2018, Dunkin' Donuts closed most of its Indian stores while keeping only a small number of locations.

 Home Depot - China

-Home Depot expanded into China in 2006 but faced difficulties adapting to the local market.
-Chinese consumers preferred to hire contractors rather than do DIY projects, which limited demand for Home Depot's products.
-By 2012, Home Depot closed its last remaining stores in China.
+Home Depot expanded into China in 2006 but had difficulty adapting to the local market.
+Many consumers preferred hiring contractors instead of completing do-it-yourself projects, which limited demand for Home Depot's offerings.
+The company closed its last remaining stores in China in 2012.